codeaches/codeaches.github.io/_posts/2018-11-08-Spring Boot Actuator-Override default DB health check parameters.md

 }
 ````

-Update the default health check query
+### Update the default health check query

 {: .box-note}
 The default query executed by spring to validate the DB is `SELECT 1`.
 Let's create a new table TBL_HEALTH_CHECK and add records to it, update the default query to `select count(1) from TBL_HEALTH_CHECK` by overriding the DataSourceHealthIndicator bean.

-Let's begin by creating a table TBL_HEALTH_CHECK by adding the DDL in `schema.sql`.
+Begin by creating a table TBL_HEALTH_CHECK by adding the DDL in `schema.sql`.

 `src/main/resources/schema.sql`